From Voids to Clusters: Mergers and Evolutionary Pathways of Star-Forming and Quenched Low-Mass Galaxies: Results

+Figure~\ref{fig:stellar_mass_8comparison} shows the cumulative fraction of star-forming and quenched galaxies in voids and clusters that have experienced at least one merger as a function of lookback time, for major, minor, and mini mergers.
+By construction, the cumulative merger fraction increases monotonically toward higher lookback times, reflecting the integrated merger history of galaxies rather than the instantaneous merger rate.
+Thus, this figure does not directly trace the redshift evolution of the merger rate, but instead provides a comparative view of the merger histories across different galaxy populations and environments.
+In this context, differences between the curves indicate variations in the likelihood and timing of merger events rather than changes in merger rates.

+Our results show that star-forming galaxies in voids exhibit a systematically higher cumulative merger fraction (defined as the fraction of galaxies that have experienced at least one merger) compared to other populations, particularly for both major and minor mergers.
+In addition, void galaxies demonstrate a notably higher fraction of mini mergers than their cluster counterparts, suggesting that low-mass accretion events are more prevalent in low-density environments.

-When examining major mergers at earlier epochs (12-14 Gyr ago), star-forming galaxies in voids show a higher fraction of major mergers than quenched void galaxies, whereas this trend is reversed in cluster environments.
-At intermediate lookback times (8-12 Gyr), the fraction of major mergers decreases rapidly for quenched galaxies in both environments, though quenched cluster galaxies maintain a slightly higher merger fraction than their void counterparts.
-Over the past 10.5 Gyr, star-forming galaxies exhibit a consistently higher major merger fraction than quenched galaxies in both voids and clusters, with a more pronounced difference in voids.
-Quenched galaxies, on the other hand, show an approximately constant major merger fraction over the past 8 Gyr.
-For minor mergers, star-forming galaxies in both environments have undergone a higher fraction of mergers than quenched galaxies over the last 12 Gyr, with the disparity again more prominent in void environments.
-These results collectively underscore the environmental dependence of merger histories and their connection to galaxy star formation activity.
+At earlier epochs (lookback times of $\sim$12--14 Gyr), differences between galaxy populations are already evident.
+Star-forming galaxies in voids show a higher cumulative fraction of major mergers than quenched galaxies in voids, whereas in clusters, quenched galaxies exhibit comparable or slightly higher merger fractions.
+At intermediate lookback times (8--12 Gyr), these differences become more pronounced, with quenched cluster galaxies maintaining higher cumulative merger fractions than quenched void galaxies.
+Over the past $\sim$10.5 Gyr, star-forming galaxies consistently show higher cumulative merger fractions than quenched galaxies in both environments, with the difference being more significant in voids.
+For minor mergers, a similar trend is observed, with star-forming galaxies in both environments exhibiting higher cumulative merger fractions than quenched galaxies over the last $\sim$12 Gyr.
+The differences in the cumulative fraction of mini mergers between void and cluster galaxies further highlight the role of environment.
+Galaxies in voids are more likely to experience low-mass mergers, reflecting the distinct dynamical conditions in under-dense regions.
+These results collectively indicate that merger histories depend both on environment and star formation activity, with star-forming galaxies generally experiencing a larger number of merger events over their evolutionary history.